U-Mamba2: Scaling State Space Models for Dental Anatomy Segmentation in CBCT: Experiment Results

 \subsection{Optimizing Speed in Sliding Window Inference}

-As the inference time is an important metric in the ToothFairy 3 challenge, we optimize the sliding window inference parameters to improve speed without significantly deteriorating model accuracy. \cref{fig:speed_tradeoff} shows the tradeoff between Dice score and inference time for different tile sizes and mirror axes combinations in TTA.
+As the inference time is an important metric in the ToothFairy 3 challenge, we optimize the sliding window inference parameters to improve speed without significantly deteriorating model accuracy.
+Specifically, we optimize the tile size parameter, where a larger value results in less border overlap during sliding window inference, and the mirror axes combinations in TTA. \cref{fig:speed_tradeoff} shows the tradeoff between Dice score and inference time for different tile sizes and mirror axes combinations in TTA.
 By setting the tile size to 0.9, we can reduce the inference time by 12.9\% with a negligible drop of only 0.002 Dice score.
 Moreover, \cref{fig:speed_tradeoff} also demonstrates that the optimal mirror axes combination is `1,2', representing anterior/posterior and left/right, offering the best Dice score with an average inference time of only 6.02 seconds.
 We believe this is due to the larger spatial dimension in these axes containing more information.